GenerGener/Candida_auris/README.md

 ## Method

-TODO: explain that most reference genomes' assemblies were made without mitochondria.
-However, despite *C. auris* being haploid compared to other *Candida*, each are eukaryotic and as such should have mitochondria.
+Most reference genomes' assemblies were made without mitochondria.
+However, despite *C. auris* being haploid compared to other *Candida*, each are eukaryotic.
+As such, they should have mitochondria.
+The first paper to comment on the mitochondria of an early reference sequence was Misas et al. 2020.
+This was used as illustrated in Figure 2 for reference-guided assembly finished with manual curration.

-TODO: cite paper about B8441 MT..

 | ![Figure 2](https://github.com/GenerGener/Candida_auris/blob/0105e68d5d53fa9429399d72c9891c8077605d8e/ASM%20NGS%20Figure%202.png) |
 |-|